anton-fomenko/FerovinumTakeHome/README.md

 - **List<Order>**: Chronological list of all orders (both Sell and Buy) for reprinting the entire history.
 - **Dictionary<string, Queue<Order>>**: For each SKU, we store Sell orders in a FIFO queue, ensuring earliest stock is used first.

+## Performance Considerations

+- **Memory Usage**: Currently, all orders remain in memory.
+This allows for fast processing, but we don't preserve data.
+In production we would need to add database, which will increase request latency, but will make the orders durable.
+- **Caching Strategy**: If the system needs quick lookups of order history, but only occasionally modifies data, caching could reduce read load.
+We could use write-through cache strategy to keep consistency between cache and database.
+- **Bottleneck Analysis**: Profiling can identify whether queue operations, memory allocations, or I/O are the limiting factors as throughput grows.
+Instrumentation with performance counters or logs helps find real-world bottlenecks.

+## Security Considerations

+- **Input Validation**: Presently, the CLI does minimal parsing (command type, SKU, quantity).
+In a real-world system or if exposed as an API, more robust validation and sanitization (e.g., preventing SQL injection or malicious inputs) would be necessary.
+- **Authentication/Authorization**: This app does not include user authentication.
+A production system would likely require authentication tokens or other credentials before processing commands.
+Access control lists (ACLs) or role-based permissions could ensure that only authorized clients can execute certain operations.
+- **Data Integrity & Auditing**:
+  - **Persistence**: Orders currently reside in memory.
+A production system should store them in a secure database with transaction-level integrity.
+  - **Audit**: We should log all commands with timestamps and userId so that each operation can be traced back to an authorized client.
+- **Transport Security**: If these commands were served over a network (e.g., a RESTful API), connections should be encrypted with TLS/SSL to protect data in transit.

 ## Future Extensions and Production Readiness

-To make this solution production-ready, I would:
+To make this solution production-ready, apart from previously mentioned performance/security considerations, I would:

-- **Introduce a Repository/Database Layer**: Instead of storing orders in an in-memory list/queue, implement a repository pattern that persists orders to a relational or NoSQL database.
+- **Introduce a Repository/Database Layer**: Instead of storing orders in an in-memory list/queue, I would implement a repository pattern that persists orders to a relational or NoSQL database.
 This ensures durability and fault tolerance.
 - **Handle Concurrency**: If multiple clients can run commands in parallel, we’d ensure proper isolation and consistency.
 In a database context, this might involve row-level locks or optimistic concurrency checks on the orders table.
 - **Expand Domain Logic**: Our command-based approach already supports easy additions.
 For instance:
   - A `TransferCommand` or `ReserveCommand` can be created without altering existing command classes.